The image gives each prop its own panel.

 The ball is where most jugglers start.
 It is the prop that tolerates the most error.
 A slightly mistimed throw still produces a catchable arc.
 A slightly wrong release point corrects over the flight.
 The ball absorbs small inaccuracies and forgives them.

 This is not a limitation.
 It is a design.
 The ball’s role in the learning progression is to provide enough feedback to develop timing and release without punishing every slight deviation.
-The ball’s behaviour is consistent and predictable - you always know what it will do.
+The electric blue aura in the image captures this: the ball’s energy is contained, consistent, radiating uniformly from the center.
+You always know where the energy is.

 The ball also teaches something that the other props do not: the feel of an object at the center of a pattern.
 The cascade is ball-centric.
 The coordination structure of the entire three-ball pattern - the timing, the height, the crossing - is built around the ball’s properties.